sevvmut/travel-planner/README.md

 # travel-planner
+# Travel Planner App ✈️

-Mobile travel planner application developed with React Native
+A mobile travel planner app built with React Native.
+Features include flight and hotel search, budget calculation, and more.
+This app is currently under development and part of a university project.